-Alcohol drops people’s inhibitions and sometimes leads to stupid mistakes.
+Alcohol reduces people's inhibitions and sometimes leads to poor decisions that cause death or serious injury.
 Additionally, the connection between alcohol and violence is scientifically proven.
 By some estimates, as many as 40% of assault offenders were under the influence of alcohol at the time of the incident.

-If you or a family member have been assaulted by someone who was over-served alcohol at a bar or restaurant, you could have a dram shop case.
+If you or a family member have been assaulted by someone who was over-served alcohol at a bar or restaurant, you could have a dram shop claim.

 In this article we'll look at what happens if someone is assaulted by an intoxicated person at bar and how Texas law handles this type of case.

 - Who is responsible if an intoxicated person assaults someone in a bar?